SJECollins/ci-pp1-hoggy-hospital/README.md

   ![How To Help](readme-docs/how-to.webp)

 #### CTA Section
 - At the bottom of the page is a simple call-to-action section.
 At this point, the user has presumably explored all the previous sections of the site and been presented with information about the organisation's work and the ways the user can help.
-They are invited by a question in the title and a large button element to contact the organisation.
+They are invited by a question in the title and a large CTA to contact the organisation.
-- The button element is styled similarly to the CTA on the index.html hero section, though slightly larger as it is the focus for the user here.
-When hovered over, the button style changes to give feedback to the user.
+- The link is styled similarly to the CTA on the index.html hero section, though slightly larger as it is the focus for the user here.
+When hovered over, the style changes to give feedback to the user.

 ### Contact Page
 The third page of the website contains all the relevant information that the user may need to contact or locate the organisation.
 It is presented as three simple, similarly styled boxes or cards over a large background image of a hedgehog.
 The emergency contact always remains on top and centered horizontally.
 On large screens the form and location elements are displayed in a row below, with the location element wrapping below the form on small screens.